-A will is your instruction manual to your survivors and to the probate court about how you want your property distributed.
+A: A will is your instructions to your survivors and to the probate court about how you want your property distributed.
 It is a revocable, private document that only takes effect after your death.

 Q: What if I already have written my will or trust?

-You can amend a will or trust to make a gift to your favorite charity.
-Your attorney can prepare the simple document, called a codicil or amendment that adds a new charitable bequest while reaffirming the other terms of your will or trust.
+A: You can amend a will or trust to make a new gift.
+Your attorney can prepare a simple document, called a codicil or amendment that adds a new charitable bequest while reaffirming the other terms of your will or trust.